-1 2 The BES is the highest voltage portion of the transmission system, consisting of 3 transmission lines and equipment operating above 100kV and serving to transmit large 4 amounts of power throughout the system.
-The BES is subjected to mandatory reliability 5 standards published and administered by the North American Electric Reliability Council 6 ("NERC") under the authority of the Federal Energy Regulatory Commission ("FERC").
-7 These standards require sufficient redundancy within the BES to allow continued operation 8 even when one or more elements of the system is out of service.
-9 10 That said, most of DEF's BES assets do not directly serve customers but instead serve as 11 critical infrastructure maintaining power flow within and between DEF, neighboring 12 utilities, and Independent Power Producers.
-13 14 As a result, failure of a single BES element will often not cause a direct outage to our 15 customers but removes a level of redundancy for the entire BES.
-Sequential failures within 16 the system can cause significant disruption to power flows and cause extensive customer 17 interruptions as could occur during extreme weather events and therefore it is critical to 18 harden these facilities for extreme weather events and to reliably serve our customers.
-The 19 BES transmission system is the linkage between the generation facilities to our 69kV 20 system and distribution system that ultimately serves our customers' homes and businesses.
-21 Thus, although strengthening the BES may not have a direct impact or quantifiable 22 reduction to customer outages due to the inherent redundancy of the BES, it is a critical 23 component to reliably serving our customers and as such it would defy all logic and sound 24 planning to deny DEF (or any utility) the ability to include such hardening programs and projects in an SPP intended to strengthen the grid as a whole based on an artificial cost benefit standard that has no support in either the governing statute or rule.
+1 system); therefore, any upgrades to the transmission system will have a positive impact on 2 the overall level of service provided to our customers even if, as described above, due to 3 redundancy reasons a given line is shown as "serving" 0 customers.
+4 5 The BES is the highest voltage portion of the transmission system, consisting of 6 transmission lines and equipment operating above 100kV and serving to transmit large 7 amounts of power throughout the system.
+The BES is subjected to mandatory reliability 8 standards published and administered by the North American Electric Reliability Council 9 ("NERC") under the authority of the Federal Energy Regulatory Commission 10 ("FERC").
+These standards require sufficient redundancy within the BES to allow continued 11 operation even when one or more elements of the system is out of service.
+12 13 That said, most of DEF's BES assets do not directly serve customers but instead serve as 14 critical infrastructure maintaining power flow within and between DEF, neighboring 15 utilities, and Independent Power Producers.
+16 17 As a result, failure of a single BES element will often not cause a direct outage to our 18 customers but removes a level of redundancy for the entire BES.
+Sequential failures within 19 the system can cause significant disruption to power flows and cause extensive customer 20 interruptions as could occur during extreme weather events and therefore it is critical to 21 harden these facilities for extreme weather events and to reliably serve our customers.
+The 22 BES transmission system is the linkage between the generation facilities to our 69kV 23 system and distribution system that ultimately serves our customers' homes and businesses.
+24 Thus, although strengthening the BES may not have a direct impact or quantifiable